spiral/docs/installation.md

 If you wish to make your configuration be dependend on enviroment settings, simply use function `env(key, default)`.

-> Attention, your configuration files are cached relatively to current enviroment, you should not inlude any code which does not depend of `env` values.
+> Attention, your configuration files will be cached relatively to current enviroment, you should not inlude any code which does not depend of `env` values.